danielmiessler/fabric/README.md

   -w, --wipecontext=                Wipe context
   -W, --wipesession=                Wipe session
-      --dry-run                     Show what would be sent to the model without actually sending it --version                     Print current version
+      --dry-run                     Show what would be sent to the model without actually sending it --readability                 Turn web page into a clean view --version                     Print current version

 Help Options: